National Adoption Week 2016 will take place from 17 to 23 October and the theme is embodied by the hashtag #SupportAdoption.

 - Recruit, prepare and assess prospective adoptive parents; and

 - Provide ongoing support to adoptive parents, adopted children and their families.

-We always seek to improve and develop what we offer you; our experienced staff keep up-to-date with current adoption policy, theory and research to give you the best possible service.
-We benefit from the support of experienced adoptive parents who are involved with developing and improving our work.
-We also have close links with other adoption organisations such as BAAF (British Association of Adoption and Fostering), the National Adoption Register, the Yorkshire and Humber Adoption Consortium (YHAC) and we are a member of Being Family, the YHACs information service for perspective adoptive parents.
+We have close links with other adoption organisations such as Coram BAAF (British Association of Adoption and Fostering), the National Adoption Register, the Yorkshire and Humber Adoption Consortium (YHAC) and we are a member of Being Family, the YHACs information service for prospective adoptive parents.

-You can find out more about Leeds City Council Adoption Service by reading our Statement of Purpose.
+You can find out more about Leeds City Council Adoption Service by reading our Statement of Purpose (PDF 560KB).